dfuse-io/ice/tutorial.md

 [dfuse](https://www.dfuse.io) is a massively scalable open-source platform for searching and processing blockchain data. dfuse for EOSIO includes all [dfuse services](https://dfuse.io/technology) for EOSIO, running locally or from a container, released as a single statically linked binary: `dfuseeos`.

-The easiest way to get the `dfuseeos` binary is to download the latest stable tarball from the [Releases](https://github.com/dfuse-io/dfuse-eosio/releases/) page under the `Assets` section (right after each release notes).
-The next step assumes that you have extracted the content of the tarball and moved the `dfuseeos` binary to your `$GOPATH/bin` folder*.
+The easiest way to get the `dfuseeos` binary is to download the latest stable version in a tarball from the [Releases](https://github.com/dfuse-io/dfuse-eosio/releases/) page under the `Assets` section (right after each release notes).
+The next step assumes that you have extracted the content of the tarball and moved the `dfuseeos` binary inside your `$GOPATH/bin` folder*.

-If you'd rather install from source, take a look at the `dfuse-eosio` [install from source](https://github.com/dfuse-io/dfuse-eosio#from-source) guide.
-You do not need to create or initialize a chain with _dfuse for EOSIO_ at this time.
+If you'd rather install _dfuse for EOSIO_ from source, take a look at the `dfuse-eosio` [install from source](https://github.com/dfuse-io/dfuse-eosio#from-source) guide.
+If you install from source, you do not need to create or initialize a chain with _dfuse for EOSIO_ at this time.

-_*Your `$GOPATH` is where Go is installed.
-By default on macOS, your `$GOPATH` is `/Users/$USER/go` where `$USER` is your username.
+_*Your `$GOPATH` is where Go is installed on your system.
+By default, on macOS, your `$GOPATH` is `/Users/$USER/go` where `$USER` is your username.
 If you installed Go through [`Homebrew`](https://brew.sh/), your folder structure might be different._

 ## 4. Running dfuse for EOSIO

 In order to run an EOSIO testnet, we must first bootstrap our local blockchain with system accounts.
-We also need to create a few accounts, delegate bandwidth, and fund them with tokens for our development needs.
+We also need to create a few accounts, delegate bandwidth, and fund accounts with tokens for our development needs.
 This is an important step to enable accounts to push feeless transactions.
 We've created a script that will automatically do all of these things for you.
-You can find it inside the `contract` folder (which you should be in because of [step #2](#compiling-the-ice-smart-contract):
+You can find it inside the `contract` folder.

+Your terminal window should already be in the `contract` folder because of [step #2](#compiling-the-ice-smart-contract), so all we need to do is run the `boot.sh` file:

 ```
 # run boot.sh
 ./boot.sh
 ```

-_**macOS** - If you get a prompt similar to `Do you want the application “dfuseeos” to accept incoming network connections?`, you should select `allow` as `dfuseeos` needs to accept connections from your local environment._
+_**For macOS** - If you get a prompt similar to `Do you want the application “dfuseeos” to accept incoming network connections?`, you should select `allow` as `dfuseeos` needs to accept connections from your local environment._

 This script reads from the config file at `contract/bootstrapping/bootseq.yaml` to execute operations on our testnet.
 In the `bootseq.yaml` file, we define the operations to perform on our chain.
 In this case, we create the system accounts for EOSIO contracts, and deploy them.
 We also create 4 accounts: one account named `dfuseioice` which is where we will deploy our smart contract, and three accounts named `user(1,2,3)` for us to use.
 These accounts are also delegated cpu and net, and are transferred tokens.
 The script also handles deploying the compiled ice smart contract to the `dfuseioice` account.